yash27-lab/Contact-List-Manager/README.md

 search_contacts(contacts): Searches for contacts using the given first and last name.

 main(): The main loop that runs the command-line interface.

+# Validations and Error Handling

+Phone Numbers: Must contain exactly 10 digits; otherwise, the program will reject the input.

+Emails: Must follow a standard email format; otherwise, the program will reject the input.

+Duplicate Contacts: The program ensures that no two contacts have the same first and last names.

+Confirmation Prompts: For deleting a contact, the user must confirm the action.

+# Future Enhancements

+User Authentication: Add a login system to allow multiple users to manage their own contacts.

+Graphical User Interface (GUI): Implement a GUI to make the program more user-friendly.

+Export/Import Contacts: Allow exporting contacts to CSV or importing contacts from external files.